Best Las Vegas Sportsbooks For Super Bowl Watching, Betting

 Or you can go to Las Vegas.

 No place matches the atmosphere of a Las Vegas casino sportsbook during a Super Bowl game.
-The Super Bowl traditionally is the most heavily wagered sporting event in the country.
-That heavy betting activity is evident in a Las Vegas sportsbook or any Super Bowl Sunday.
+The Super Bowl is traditionally the most heavily wagered-on sporting event in the country.
+That heavy betting activity is evident in a Las Vegas sportsbook on Super Bowl Sunday.

 For those driving or flying in, and for locals, a lot of Las Vegas sportsbook options exist, from smaller books to large venues, with a variety of prices available to secure a seat for the Super Bowl.
 (Check casino websites for prices and availability.)